Maintain an indigenous forest in the Serra da Estrela mountains, Guarda, Portugal

 Beschreibung

-We are a retired couple (in our early 60's) living a somewhat isolated and off-grid existence with some animal companions (6 goats, 4 sheep, 4 chickens, 2 dogs, 3 cats) on a densely forested 10ha plot in the mountains of the Serra da Estrela Nature Reserve in Central Portugal.
+We are a retired couple (in our mid 60's) living a somewhat isolated and off-grid existence with some animal companions (6 goats, 4 sheep, 3 chickens, 3 dogs, 2 cats) on a densely forested 10ha plot in the mountains of the Serra da Estrela Nature Reserve in Central Portugal.
 The land we have chosen to make our home, was abandoned for 40 years prior to our arrival, so is quite wild (although we have been attempting to "groom" it a little!) and supports a youngish oak and chestnut forest (40-year-old trees and younger: the natural forest took over after the land was abandoned).
 We came here at the end of 2019, after having decided to retreat from the consumerist lifestyle we were experiencing all around us in the UK, where we were living and working before.
-Our vision is to pursue a more sustainable, peaceful and self-sufficient way of life, while sharing the experience also with like-minded others.
+Our vision is to pursue a more sustainable, peaceful, and self-sufficient way of life, while sharing the experience also with like-minded others.

 We are looking for some animal- nature- and peace-loving human companions to share our vision and provide help, for 2 hours per day, with some land maintenance tasks to keep things on track.
 The property is a bit too big for us to manage on our own.